RESOStandards/reso-certification-help/docs/providers.md

 # Notifications
 [BACK TO TOP](#table-of-contents)

-Certification testing results must be reviewed and approved by customers before the endorsements are certified.
-The review requests are sent via email.
+Customers must review and approve the certification testing results before certifications are issued.
+Review requests are sent to the customers via email.

-Selecting **Passed** and then **Notify Recipient** for either the Data Dictionary or the Web API Core results will send a bundled review notification for both.
-The recipient will then be able to review and approve both results from a single link that directs them to the Certification Summary page.

-**Note:** The bundled notification is only available when both Data Dictionary and Web API are in **Passed** status.
-Otherwise, the email will only include the single result that was selected for notification.

 **IMPORTANT: The email that includes a link to the results(s) should only be sent to the organization you are certifying.
 Any recipient of the email would have the ability to approve the results.**

 <br />

 ## Sending Notifications
-Select the **Passed** button from the endorsements page or any report page, then select **Notify Recipient**.
+**Data Dictionary** and **Web API** review requests are bundled in the same notification, as long as both endorsements are in **Passed** status.
+If only a single endorsement is Passed, the email will include only that endorsement.

+To send a bundled review notification, select **Passed** and then **Notify Recipient** on either endorsement.
+The recipient will receive a single link to the Certification Summary page, where they can review and approve both results together.

 ![image](https://github.com/RESOStandards/reso-certification-help/assets/88680702/328de65f-5682-4681-9765-c7978b548e0b)